Theorem-Carrying Transactions: Runtime Verification to Ensure Interface Specifications for Smart Contract Safety

 Currently, every transaction only carries one theorem.
-It can be extended to multiple theorems for a transaction shown in \autoref{fig:multi-theorems}. \textit{ContractA::FuncA} calls three cross-contract functions sequentially.
+It can be extended to multiple theorems for a transaction shown in \autoref{fig:multi-theorems}.
+Consider a batch transaction in which \textit{ContractA::BatchFoo} has a loop to call \textit{Foo} in callee contracts (\eg, tokens).
 The transaction can carry theorem2, theorem3 and theorem4 to prove the postconditions of the three functions.
-Then, these postconditions are used as the summaries of the functions when proving theorem1 about the safety of running \textit{ContractA::FuncA}.
-With this mechanism, the whole transaction is broken into four traces, so the combinatorial complexity is avoided.
+Based on our case-studies, it is not very obvious what safety properties are meaningful to define for the entire batch (because the simple act of batching does not seem to introduce a safety concern).
+However, in case a postcondition is defined for \textit{ContractA::BatchFoo}, the symbolic execution can use the postconditions of the callee functions as their summaries to skip the function bodies to prove theorem1.
+Essentially, the entire trace is treated as four traces to avoid the combinatorial complexity.